 Incoming Students Guide

-Guide to College Housing
+Guide to Housing & Residence Life

-The University of Chicago College faculty believe that the College Houses play an important role in a student’s academic and social adjustment to the University.
-All first-year students are thus required to live in the College Houses for their first academic year to assist with the transition to college.
-Entering transfer students are welcome but not required to live in the College Houses.
+The University of Chicago College faculty believe that the Houses play an important role in a student’s academic and social adjustment to the University.
+All first-year students are thus required to live in the Houses for their first academic year to assist with the transition to college.
+Entering transfer students are welcome but not required to live in the Houses.

 Room and Board rates are announced in the spring quarter every year.
-All students who live in the College Houses are required to be on a meal plan.
+All students who live in the Houses are required to be on a meal plan.
 First year students are assigned to the Unlimited Meal Plan.
 Regardless of the location of their room assignment, all first-year students are assessed the same housing fee, which covers the cost of Room and Board (the meal plan).
 Entering transfer students are charged upperclass student room rates, which vary according to the type of room they are assigned (single, double, or apartment).

 Smoking is not permitted in student rooms.
 All residence halls, including public spaces and enclosed courtyards, are non-smoking areas.
 Smoking is not permitted within 15 feet of the entrance of a residence hall.